envytools/envytools/hwdocs/bus/pmc.rst

 ===================

 The main register used to identify the card is the ID register.
-However, the ID register has different formats depending on the chipset family:
+However, the ID register has different formats depending on the GPU family:

 .. reg:: 32 pmc-id-nv01 card identification